 - Inappropriate touching of others

-All behavior, both desired and undesired, are ways that children communicate.
+All behaviors are a form of communication for children.
 Challenging behavior is not due to a “bad child” or “bad parenting.”
-Challenging behavior may be the result of many elements and often require additional support from a professional.
+Challenging behavior can be the result of many elements, including an underlying mental health need and/or the effects of negative life experiences.
+Often times, these needs require additional support from a professional.
 Here’s some ways to get the help you may need if your child is exhibiting persistent challenging behaviors:

-- Observe – Watch for the challenging behaviors and keep track of the situations before, during and after the behaviors.
-This will help identify triggers and serve as a road map for improving on managing the behaviors.
+- Be observant of their behaviors.
+Watch for challenging behaviors and keep track of the situations that occur before, during and after.
+This will help identify triggers and serve as a road map for improving and managing the behaviors.

-- Address – Use all the positive people in your child’s life as a support group to help improve the behaviors.
-This way, every interaction with an adult can be used as a positive one, creating more positive role models.
+- Lean on your support system.
+From immediate and extended family members to your child’s teachers to sport coaches and more, use the positive people in your child’s life as a support group to help improve the behaviors.
+This way, every interaction with an adult can be used as a positive one and your child can have more positive role models.

 For more information on understanding child behavior, download our FREE Quick Assessment: Does My Child or Teen Need Professional Help?